jxrvys/Nyarm64/Readme.md

 - Root-cause the Live2D avatar WebKit errors
 - Fix optional-dependency auto-install under PEP 668 (likely needs the app's pip-install logic patched to use `--break-system-packages` or a venv)
+- i may add more apps in the future, this was the best i could do before school started :p

 ## the providers of my dumb obsessions